 MSK President and CEO Craig B. Thompson, MD

 Why do we celebrate?

-Memorial Sloan Kettering Cancer Center (MSK) is the world’s oldest and largest private cancer institution—and is devoted to extraordinary patient care, leading-edge research, and transformative educational programs.
-For more than a century, MSK has been home to some of the most significant advances in cancer treatment—even for the rarest forms of the disease.
+As the world’s oldest and largest private cancer center, MSK is devoted to extraordinary patient care, leading-edge research, and transformative education programs.
+For more than a century, MSK has been home to some of the most significant advances in treating cancer—from the most common to rarest forms of disease.

-The close collaboration between our physicians and scientists is one of our unique strengths, enabling us to provide patients with the best care available today as we work to discover more effective strategies to prevent, control, and ultimately cure cancer in the future.
+The close collaboration between physicians and scientists is one of our unique strengths.
+This enables MSK to provide patients with the best care available today as we work to discover more effective strategies to prevent, control, and ultimately cure cancer.

-Memorial Sloan Kettering’s pioneering Cancer Survivorship Initiative is a comprehensive program of post-treatment care, clinical research, education and professional training designed to address the challenges faced by cancer survivors and their families.
-With more men, women, and children living beyond cancer than ever before, the Survivorship Initiative serves as a national and international model for programs to meet survivors’ special needs.
+Since introducing the hospital-wide Cancer Survivorship Initiative in 2003, MSK has continued to gain recognition as a widely respected leader in this area.
+Furthering this work, we recently launched the Cancer Survivorship Center—a pioneering and comprehensive program that incorporates post-treatment care, clinical research, education, and professional training designed to address the multitude of challenges faced by cancer survivors and their families.
+As more people of all ages are living beyond cancer than ever before, MSK’s program establishes the standard of care for survivors, and is truly the national and international model to meet these special needs.